High and Low (1963 film): Plot

 In another phone call, the kidnapper reveals that he has discovered his mistake but still demands the same ransom.
 Gondō is forced to make a decision whether to pay the ransom to save the child or complete the buyout.
 After contemplating it, Gondō announces that he will not pay the ransom, fearing that doing so would jeopardise his job, his finances, and the future of his family.
 His plans are thwarted when his top aide lets the "cheap shoes" faction know about the kidnapping in return for a promotion should they take over.
 Finally, after continuous pleading from the chauffeur and under pressure from his wife, Gondō decides to pay the ransom.
-The evening prior to the ransom exchange, Gondō fixes two briefcases to contain pods that release a foul odour when submerged in water or pink smoke when burnt.
-Following the kidnapper's instructions, the money is put into the briefcases and thrown out from a moving train.
-Shinichi is safely recovered at the site of the money drop.
+The evening prior to the ransom exchange, with police assistance, Gondō fixes two briefcases to contain pods that release a foul odour when submerged in water or pink smoke when burnt.
+Following the kidnapper's instructions, the money is put into the briefcases and thrown out from a moving train as police attempt to monitor the area.
+Shin'ichi is safely recovered at the site of the money drop.

-The police undertake an investigation using clues from the kidnapper's phone calls and Shinichi's memory to determine his identity.
-They eventually find the hideout where Shinichi was kept prisoner, discovering two bodies of the kidnapper's accomplices suspiciously killed by an overdose of heroin.
+The police undertake an investigation using clues from the kidnapper's phone calls and Shin'ichi's memory to determine his identity.
+They eventually find the hideout where Shin'ichi was kept prisoner, discovering two bodies of the kidnapper's accomplices suspiciously killed by an overdose of heroin.
 The police surmise that the kidnapper engineered their deaths by supplying them with uncut drugs.
 Meanwhile, Gondō is forced out of the company and his creditors demand the collateral put up against his loan in lieu of the debt.
 Seeking the support of the press, the police encourage them to report the story widely and help misdirect the kidnapper with a false report.
 Gondō is seen as a hero, while the National Shoes Company is vilified.
 Further clues, culminating in a plume of pink smoke, lead to the identity of the kidnapper: a medical intern at a nearby hospital.
 However, the police lack hard evidence to link him to the murder of his accomplices.